 Wanting to take her career to the next level, Laura made the move from Chicago to Los Angeles where she would reside for 12 years.
 She quickly found success with a variety of films and television shows, with roles on: The King of Queens, That '70s Show, and a memorable role as Mia Graham on CBS’s CSI: Miami.
 She then continued honing her comedic prowess by becoming a series regular on TBS's Frank TV with Frank Caliendo.
 Her sense of humor also found fame on the Internet, as her self-produced videos went viral and she was often featured on top notch programming, including Will Ferrell's Funny or Die.
 Her most successful Internet sketch was developed by Airplane! director, David Zucker.
 It starred Laura, who was aged 40 years to play Senator Barbara Boxer, in a video titled "Call Me Senator".
 You can still catch Laura making special guest appearances on network TV, like her recent appearance on CBS's Kevin Can Wait.
 You can also see Laura in another soon-to-be-released Internet spoof by David Zucker and occasionally on Chicago’s WGN Morning News comedy sketches!
-Gracing headlines and talk shows, you may recognize her from being featured in Hollywood.com, Hollywood In Toto, mentioned in Vanity Fair and from appearances on shows such as Red Eye with Greg Gutfeld and a regular guest on multiple radio shows across the country to name a few.
+Gracing headlines, you may recognize her from being featured in publications including: Hollywood.com, Hollywood In Toto, Forbes, mentioned in Vanity Fair, and having appeared on shows such as Red Eye with Greg Gutfeld and Actors E-Chat, as well as a regular guest on multiple radio shows across the country.